Cloudflare logo in orange on a beige background with text reading ‘Cloudflare Origin for Apache.’

 sudo a2enmod ssl

-Open the Apache configuration file for your domain.
-This is usually located in /etc/apache2/sites-available/
+Next, open the Apache configuration file for your domain.
+Typically, this is located in /etc/apache2/sites-available/ on Ubuntu/Debian systems.

 sudo nano /etc/apache2/sites-available/example.com.conf